 It’s important to remember that more people tend to hit the roads on bicycles and motorcycles and that your driving awareness has to be raised when changing lanes and at intersections to keep them in their field of vision.

-The J. Gonzalez Law Firm encourages everyone who shares the road this summer to take each other’s safety into account whenever they get behind the wheel.
+The J. Gonzalez Injury Attorneys encourages everyone who shares the road this summer to take each other’s safety into account whenever they get behind the wheel.